 When monitoring your cat’s eye health, consistency is key.
 Regular observation allows you to establish what’s normal for your particular cat and makes it easier to spot concerning changes when they occur.
 Taking occasional photos of your cat’s eyes can also help you track subtle changes over time and provide useful reference points for your veterinarian if needed.

-Understanding Your Cat’s Vision Through Their Eye Color
+Your Cat’s Vision

 Did you know that your cat’s eye color can provide clues about how they see the world?
 While eye color doesn’t directly determine visual acuity, certain correlations exist between eye pigmentation and vision characteristics.